UAE says it intercepts 2 ballistic missilles over Abu Dhabi

 The newspaper in 2017 had faced a two-day publication ban after it ran a headline saying Dubai was the “next target” for the Houthis.

-Associated Press writers Isabel DeBre in Dubai and Amir Vahdat in Tehran, Iran, contributed to this report.
+Associated Press writers Isabel DeBre in Dubai, Amir Vahdat in Tehran, Iran, and Samy Magdy in Cairo contributed to this report.